Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Applications of OT in Machine Learning

-\textbf{\textit{Diffusion and score based methods.}} Score based~\cite{song2019generative} and diffusion generative models~\cite{sohl2015deep} both rely on a similar mechanism.
-Input data (such as images, or text) is perturbed by incrementally adding small amounts of noise by a procedure called the forward process.
+\textbf{\textit{Diffusion and score based methods.}} \marginpar{R3}\rref{Score based~\cite{song2019generative, song2020score} and diffusion generative models~\cite{sohl2015deep}} both rely on a similar mechanism.
+Input data (such as images or text) is perturbed by incrementally adding small amounts of noise by a procedure called the forward process.
 The forward process is a so-called diffusion process.
 The input data is recovered by running another diffusion process called the reverse process.
 The reverse process involves the score function --- the derivative of the log probability density function of the perturbed data distribution --- which is unknown.
-Instead of using the exact score function, score based methods use a neural network approximation.
+Instead of using the exact score function, score-based methods use a neural network approximation.
 The parameters of the neural network are learned using the so-called (conditional) score-matching loss, which is coarsely an expected weighted mean-squared error between the neural network and the true score function~\cite{song2021maximum}.
 Samples from the approximate data distribution can be generated by running the reverse process.

-The forward and reverse mechanisms do not explicitly minimise a divergence between the input data and the output of the reverse process.
-Surprisingly however, score based methods are equivalent to minimising an upper bound on the KL divergence between the reverse process and the input data distribution~\cite{song2021maximum}.
+The forward and reverse mechanisms do not explicitly minimize the divergence between the input data and the output of the reverse process.
+Surprisingly, however, score-based methods are equivalent to minimizing an upper bound on the KL divergence between the reverse process and the input data distribution~\cite{song2021maximum}.
 More recently, it has been shown that the 2-Wasserstein distance is upper bounded by the (conditional) score-matching loss, up to multiplicative and additive constants~\cite{Wu2022Score-basedDistance}.

+\marginpar{R1}\rother{Several works have revealed the interesting connections between OT and diffusion models.
+Providing alternative interpretations and solutions to Diffusion-based generative modeling.
+The seminal work by Jordan \etal \cite{jordan1998variational} interpreted Langevin dynamics (a basic principals underlying diffusion models) as a gradient flow in the Wasserstein space of probability measures.
+Diffusion Schrodinger Bridges \cite{gushchin2022entropic, BortoliDiffusionModeling, chen2016relation} were shown to be strongly related to the entropy-regularized OT problem.
+The formulation can be solved using a modified version of Iterative Proportional Fitting (a continuous analog of the Sinkhorn algorithm).
+Khrulkov \etal \cite{khrulkov2022understanding} shows that, in specific cases, the optimal transport (Monge) map coincides with the Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoising} encoder map.
+Rectified Flow generative model \cite{liu2209flow} finds a transport map between two distributions by learning a flow (ordinary differential equation) that favours the transportation in straight paths.}